Acoustic bass guitar: Construction and tuning

-Unlike the electric bass guitar, which is generally a solid body instrument, the acoustic bass guitar usually has a hollow wooden body similar to (though usually somewhat larger than) that of the steel-string acoustic guitar.
-The majority of acoustic basses are fretted, but some are fretless instead.
-Semi-fretted versions also exist, although they are quite rare.

 Like the traditional electric bass and the double bass, the acoustic bass guitar commonly has four strings, which are normally tuned E-A-D-G, an octave below the lowest four strings of the 6-string guitar.
 Like the electric bass guitar, models with five or more strings have been produced, although these are less common.
 In part, this is because the body of an acoustic bass guitar is too small to produce a resonance of acceptable volume at lower pitches on the low "B" string.
 One solution uses the five string acoustic bass to add an additional high string ("E-A-D-G-C") instead of adding a low "B".
 Another solution is to rely on amplification to reproduce the low "B" string's notes, or by making the body a little bit larger.